ioanniskousis/bubble_sort/README.md

-# Demonstaration of The Bubble Sort Algorithm
+# Demonstration of The Bubble Sort Algorithm
-A demonstration of optimized bubble-sort method which sorts in ascending mode the elements of a collection using Ruby language
+A demonstration of optimized bubble-sort method which sorts in ascending mode the elements of a collection using Ruby language.
+This is a project of the Microverse Ruby Course.

 <!--
 *** Thanks for checking out this README Template.
 If you have a suggestion that would
 *** make this better, please fork the repo and create a pull request or simply open